sterlyn-t/infinite-wordle/README.md

 # infinite-wordle
-Made a clone of Wordle which allows for continuous play.
+A clone of Wordle which allows for continuous play made with React.js and React Hooks.